lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### ACK-on-Error {#ACK-on-Error-subsection}
 The senders behavior for ACK-on-Error and ACK-Always are similar.
 The main difference is that in ACK-on-Error the SCHC ACK with the encoded Bitmap is not sent at the end of each window but only when at least one SCHC Fragment of the current window has been lost.
-Excepts for the last window where an SCHC ACK MUST be sent to finish the transmission.
+Except for the last window where a SCHC ACK MUST be sent to finish the transmission.

 In ACK-on-Error, the Retransmission Timer expiration will be considered as a positive acknowledgment.
 This timer is set after sending an All-0 or an All-1 fragment.
 When the All-1 fragment has been sent, then the on-going SCHC F/R process is